sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/120 - page-range.md

-Filters pages outside the start page and end page
+Ignores pages outside the start page and end page.

 Parameters
 ----